nanomsg/nanomsg/README.md

 Build it with CMake
 -------------------

+(This assumes you want to use the default generator.
+To use a different generator specify `-G <generator>` to the cmake command line.
+The list of generators supported can be obtained using `cmake --help`.)

 1. Go to the root directory of the local source repository.
 2. To perform an out-of-source build, run:
 3.  `mkdir build`